m-aryayi/Medical-Imaging-Datasets/README.md

 ## Introduction

 This repository is a collection of publicly available medical imaging datasets.
 It aims to provide a comprehensive and valuable resource for researchers, healthcare professionals, and developers working in the field of medical imaging analysis.
+I wrote about this collection on my <a href="https://medium.com/@mohammadaryayi/a-comprehensive-collection-of-medical-imaging-datasets-958396d0e76b"> Medium blog</a>.

 - ![Leaderboard](src/leaderboard.png) The link of leaderboard.
 - ![paper](src/paper.png) The link of related papers.